MAX ICT Course

 - awareness of the ways ICT can help in home, learning and work environments.

-MAX syllabuses are general qualifications that enable candidates either to progress directly to employment, or to proceed to further qualifications
+Cambridge syllabuses are general qualifications that enable candidates either to progress directly to employment, or to proceed to further qualifications

 Aims of this course